 - Retain skills so you can avoid losing vital skills and knowledge if a staff member leaves.
 You may wish to consider cross-skilling employees so that key skills and business knowledge are spread throughout your workforce.
 Read our knowledge management and business growth guide to find out how to share knowledge in your business.

 - Understand the increased complexity to your business of employing EEA citizens from 1 January 2021, including information about sponsorship fees, skill levels and salary thresholds).
 If you intend to recruit EEA citizens from outside the UK going forward, it is likely that you will need to apply for a UK Sponsor Licence.
 This should be actioned as soon as possible to enable you to continue to employ EEA citizens under the new points based system.
 For more information, read the guide on how to apply for a Tier 2 or 5 Sponsor Licence and how to sponsor a migrant worker.

 - Be mindful of discrimination.
 Ensure any support you offer is made available to all employees in your business whether they are UK citizens, EEA nationals or from outside the EEA.
 For more information, read our guide on prevent unlawful discrimination and promoting diversity.

 The Common Travel Area (CTA) has not changed as a result of the UK exiting the EU.
 Employers should note that Irish nationals do not need immigration permission to work in the UK and British nationals do not need immigration permission to work in Ireland.
 The associated rights and entitlements of the CTA includes access to employment, healthcare, education, social benefits, as well as the right to vote in certain elections.

-Irish citizens will continue to have the right to work in the UK and will continue to prove their right to work as they do now, for example by using their passport.
-Also read right to work checks and ensure your workers are eligible to work in the UK.
+Irish citizens continue to have the right to work in the UK and can continue to prove their right to work by using their Irish passport.

 There are new rules that you need to be aware of when sending your workers to the EU from 1 January 2021.